 What you will find when you arrive at the Corona

-Make the most of your time at the Corona as you will only have a few minutes to look out the windows and take a few photos and selfies before you have to go back downstairs.
+Make the most of your time at the Crown as you will only have a few minutes to look out the windows and take a few photos and selfies before you have to go back downstairs.

-1. The structure of the statue inside
+1. The inside structure of the statue

 On one side you will see the interior structure of the Statue of Liberty created by Alexandre Gustave Eiffel (the engineer who also created the Eiffel Tower) which normally goes unnoticed especially when compared to the famous facade of the monument which was the work of sculptor Frédéric Auguste Bartholdi.